makerdao/community/governance/votes/Executive vote - September 27, 2023.md

 This DAO Resolution will instruct the trustees of the Monetalis Clydesdale (RWA007-A) to the following JAT1 (James Asset Trust 1) to JAT2 (James Asset Trust 2) Asset Reallocation:
 - Selling the ETF products within JAT1.
 - Paying any proceeds from this sale after expenses in excess of 500 million USD into the surplus buffer.
-- Deploying the 500 million USD towards the T-bills ladder already installed under JAT2.
+- Deploying the 500 million USD towards the United States Treasury bills ladder already established under JAT2.

+Please review this [forum thread](https://forum.makerdao.com/t/assessment-jat1-jat2-reallocation/21987) for more information about this reallocation.

 ### HV Bank (RWA009-A) Vault Doc Update